Rafaél de Echagüe y Bermingham: As Governor-General

 He became Governor-General of the Philippines on 9 July 1862, succeeding José Lémery e Ibarrola Ney.
 Before his appointment, Salvador Valdés served as acting governor-general.

 He established a ministry of colonies in 1863, and a normal school on 23 January 1865.
 He pursued friendlier relations with the French, aiding them in their campaign in Cochinchina (present-day Vietnam) by sending a battalion of about a thousand native men.
 As a result, he was awarded the French Legion of Honor.
 He made efforts to prevent tensions between the religious orders.

 He was also known for his admirable response to the great calamities that struck the archipelago during his term.
 One such calamity was the earthquake of 3 June 1863, which destroyed most of Manila and led to the deaths of hundreds of citizens.
 Echagüe immediately ordered the repair of the damaged buildings, made efforts to lift the spirits of the inhabitants of the city, and provided comfort and compensation to those whose relatives died during the earthquake.
 Another calamity was a cholera outbreak, which even led to the death of his wife.
 In response to the outbreak, he reduced his salary to 15,000 pesos.

 Overall, it is said that Echagüe's administration was one of the most effective and positive.
 He eventually resigned from his position in October 1864.
 He officially ended his term on 24 March 1865, with Joaquin del Solar e Ibáñez assuming the position of acting Governor-General.

 After his term

 He returned to Spain right after he ended his term.
 There, he served in various military positions.
 He also became senator for life during the years 1864 to 1868 and from 1877 to 1887; senator for Puerto Rico in 1872; and senator for San Sebastian (Guipúzcoa) in 1876.
-He became Minister of War between 1913 and 1915.
-He eventually died on 23 November 1915.
+He eventually died on 23 November 1887.

 Throughout his military career, he was awarded with numerous decorations.
 Such decorations include the Order of St. Hermenegildo, Order of Charles III, Order of Isabella the Catholic, Laureate of San Fernando, and medals for the African War and the siege of Bilbao.
 He was even awarded the French Legion of Honor for his contributions in Cochinchina.
 He was also granted the title Count of Serrallo through a royal decree of 21 March 1871.